 What exactly is it that you are trying to do when you are selling something online, keeping an audience of website visitors informed or promoting your product or service?
 The central focus here is on communication.
 Be it with existing or future customers, casual visitors, business partners or other stakeholders, what you are attempting to do is communicate.

 A truly effective web designer can help you do exactly that through meaningful engagement.
-And he/she does so by Connecting, Convincing and Converting with your target audience.
+And they do so by Connecting, Convincing and Converting with your target audience.

-The website is just a medium for her/him to do the job successfully.
+The website is just a medium for them to do the job successfully.
 If, however, the medium is used ineffectively, the message will also be lost.

 Less “tech” … more “talk”